WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 More enemy types are added to the spawn pool starting wave 21.\
 Void enemies are added to the spawn pool starting wave 61.

+Special waves will get likelier after wave 30 and wave 50.

+The focus radius is slightly bigger per player during waves.\
+The focus radius is 50% bigger during travelling.\
+The focus radius expands after sitting down.
+This is helps with awkward focus positions in Meadows/Depths.\
+The focus will not begin travelling on it's own, instead waiting for you to activate it.\
 The focus moves faster the more waves are completed.\
-For each stage completed, -1 second between regular waves.
+For each stage completed, -0.8 second between regular waves.

 Scavengers are given a random Void item in Simulacrum.\
 Enemies have a small chance to get a void item.

 There's a void themed teleport effect for the gamemode.

-Void Potential Chests now can present choices from any tier.
+Void Potential Chests now can present choices from any tier.\
-Void Potentials use their respective tiers particle effects.
+Void Potentials use their respective tiers particle effects.\

-The Focus is bigger when moving and expands upon sitting down.
-This is helps with awkward focus positions in Meadows/Depths.
+Void Potentials display their content in ping messages

 You wont encounter your previous stage as your next stage (ie: Meadows -> Sanctuary -> Meadows, no longer happens)